BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/ProcessingFilters/OpenCloseBadData.md

 Bad data refers to a **Cell** that has a _GrainId_ of *0*, which means the **Cell** has failed some sort of test and been marked as a *bad* **Cell**.

-If the bad data is _dilated_, the filter grows the bad data by one **Cell** in an iterative sequence for a user defined number of iterations.
+If the bad data is _dilated_, the filter grows the bad data by one **Cell** (in the directions specified by the user) in an iterative sequence for a user defined number of iterations.
 During the *dilate* process the _GrainId_ of any **Cell** neighboring a *bad* Cell** will be changed to *0*.

-If the bad data is _eroded_ option, the filter shrinks the bad data by one **Cell** in an iterative sequence for a user defined number of iterations.
+If the bad data is _eroded_ option, the filter shrinks the bad data by one **Cell** (in the directions specified by the user) in an iterative sequence for a user defined number of iterations.
 During the *erode* process the _GrainId_ of the *bad* **Cell** is changed from *0* to the _GrainId_ of the majority of its neighbors.
 If there is a tie between two _GrainIds_, then one of the *GrainIds*, chosen randomly, will be assigned to the *bad* **Cell**.